1n3ffbl3/String-Repeat-Marta/README.md

     ```
 1. Phrased as a function
     ```
-    Write a function called repeatStr which repeats the given string string exactly n times.
+    Write a function called repeat_String_NumTimes which repeats the given string  exactly n times.
     ```
 2. Define arguments and return value
     ```